 This document sets out the Matariki – Hawke’s Bay Regional Economic Development Strategy and Action Plan 2016 (REDS).
 We want this strategy to play a real part in economic growth in our region by offering practical guidance to councils, businesses, iwi, hapū, and other organisations and agencies.
 Some of the strategy is about practical things that we can – or must – do to help growth.
 We have a lot of things going for us, and we have to make the most of them.
 Other parts of it are about the things we have to stop doing, whether it’s conflicting interpretation of regulations or needless negativity, because they are getting in the way of growth.
 We have to be honest about the areas where we’re holding people back, and deal to them.
 Both bits are important.

-You can get all the details of the strategy, the 2016 five yearly review and background reports at the updated website - www.hpuds.co.nz.
+You can get all the details of the new strategy, the 2016 five yearly review and background reports at the updated website - www.hpuds.co.nz.

 Asset Management Plans (Ref 7.9)